 When you send an email, do you know how many of your recipients are opening it?
 This percentage figure, known as the open rate, lets you know.
 While a low email open rate can be discouraging for any business owner, it can be a great opportunity to critique why the email didn’t work and what you can do to improve future emails.

 For example, do you need to write stronger email subject lines?
 Or, is your audience the right one to receive this email?
 (See “segmented list” above.)
 Perhaps your emails are being filtered out as spam and are ending up in your audience’s junk folders?
 Taking the time to ask yourself these questions can help you to identify what may be causing low open rates.
 Then when it comes time to write your next email, you’ll know what needs to be improved.

 A common email marketing tactic is to include a link in the email’s body copy that takes the reader to a landing page so they can take the next step in the sales process, such as purchasing a product from your company website.
 (These links are often included as part of an email’s CTA).
-When you reader clicks on this link, it’s known as a click-through and the percentage figure of opens is the click-through rate.
+When your reader clicks on this link, it’s known as a clickthrough and the percentage figure of opens is the clickthrough rate.